stfc/PSyclone/doc/user_guide/transformations.rst

     def trans(psyir):
         # ...

-The example below adds OpenMP directive to a specific PSyKAL kernel:
+The example below adds an OpenMP directive to a specific PSyKAL kernel:

 .. code-block:: python